MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hybrid.md

 - **Extensible app launcher** - The SharePoint Server app launcher includes several tiles that link to Microsoft 365.

-- **Hybrid self-service site creation** - Users going to the default SharePoint Server site creation page are redirected to the SharePoint in Microsoft 365 Group Creation page, allowing them to create sites in SharePoint in Microsoft 365.
+- **Hybrid self-service site creation** - Users going to the default SharePoint Server site creation page are redirected to the Microsoft 365 Groups creation page, allowing them to create sites in SharePoint in Microsoft 365.

-- **Search** - Cloud hybrid search crawls on-premises content and indexes it in the search index in Office 365.
+- **Search** - Cloud hybrid search crawls on-premises content and indexes it in the search index in Microsoft 365.
 Users can search the Microsoft 365 index from either location.

 - **Taxonomy and content types** - Enables you to have a single taxonomy and content types list that spans SharePoint Server and SharePoint in Microsoft 365.
 See [Plan hybrid SharePoint in Microsoft 365 taxonomy and hybrid content types](/sharepoint/hybrid/plan-hybrid-sharepoint-taxonomy-and-hybrid-content-types) for more information.